 DB RTD Connection Wizard

-The SaveToDB add-in ships a companion product, DB RTD.
+The SaveToDB add-in includes a companion product, DB RTD.

-DB RTD allows getting data from database tables and views using Excel RTD formulas like
+DB RTD enables you to retrieve data from database tables and views using Excel RTD formulas, such as:

 =RTD("db.rtd",,"sqlexpress","dbo.quotes","Symbol","AAPL","Close")